Introduction

 pricing intelligence (Closo)

-my sell-through rate improved significantly.
+my sell-through rate improved materially.

 Anecdote #6 (March 2024)